Qwitqwit/qwit-desktop/README.md

-# qwit-desktop
+# Qwit desktop
-the desktop version for qwitqwit
+The qwit application for the desktop